How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Start here, because every other lesson flows from it.
 A domain broker is almost never paid a flat fee for neutral advice.
 They're paid a commission — a percentage of the final sale price, usually 10% to 20%, and as high as 30% on smaller transactions.
 Some add a non-refundable upfront fee or a retainer for big-game acquisitions.
 GoDaddy's brokerage, to name a public example, charges a non-refundable fee plus 20% of the sale.

 Read that structure carefully: a commission broker earns more when you pay more.
-That doesn't make brokers dishonest — most I worked with were straight shooters — but it does mean the incentive baked into the model is misalignment with your budget.
+That doesn't make brokers dishonest — most I've dealt with over the years were straight shooters — but it does mean the incentive baked into the model is misalignment with your budget.
 Keep that lens on for the rest of the list.

 Broker fee model What you pay Where it shows up